 The rocky reefs of southern Tasmania are considered to be among the most diverse marine habitats in Australia, with hundreds of different species contained within a small area.

-The Habitat Atlas indicates that there are about 3.3 km² of rocky/cobble reef remaining in the Derwent estuary predominantly in the lower estuary and along the coastline between Taroona and Tinderbox.
+The Habitat Atlas indicates that there are about 3.3 km² of rocky/cobble reef remaining in the Derwent Estuary predominantly in the lower estuary and along the coastline between Taroona and Tinderbox.
 There is also about 0.3 km² of kelp forest in this area.
 There are two marine protected areas in this region: the Crayfish Point Scientific Reserve (just off the Tasmanian Aquaculture & Fisheries labs) and the Tinderbox Marine Reserve.

 Community types